PRBonn/agri-pretraining/src/README.md

 # Self Supervised Agriculture Network

-Refers to <a href='https://github.com/facebookresearch/barlowtwins'>Barlow Twins (FAIR)</a> for the original PyTorch implementation of the baseline and to <a href='https://gitlab.ipb.uni-bonn.de/gianmarco.roggiolani/SSLPR'>Baseline Evaluation</a> for the experiments on the pre-trained model using PyTorch.
+Refers to <a href='https://github.com/facebookresearch/barlowtwins'>Barlow Twins (FAIR)</a> for the original PyTorch implementation.

 ## Setup